-- Prevent unauthorized access to a workbook
+- Prevent unauthorized access to the workbook

 In both instances, you can protect an Excel workbook with a password to make it read only.
 This means users will be able to open the workbook and view the data but won’t be able to make any changes to the spreadsheet.
 This is vitally important if you are running a small to medium-sized business and want to ensure the integrity of your financial data.

-Save an Excel Workbook as Read Only
+How to Save an Excel Workbook as Read Only

 1. Once you have opened the workbook you need safeguarded, click the “File” option, then click on the “Save As” option from the menu.